Tendai: Foundation by Saichō

 However, Emperor Kanmu died shortly thereafter, and Saichō was not allocated any ordinands until 809 with the reign of Emperor Saga.
-Saichō's choice of establishing his community at Mount Hiei also proved fortuitous because it was located at the northeast of the new capital of Kyoto and thus was auspicious in terms of Chinese geomancy as the city's protector.
+Saichō's choice of establishing his community at Mount Hiei also proved fortuitous because it was located at the northeast of the new capital of Kyoto and thus was auspicious in terms of feng shui (geomancy) as the city's protector.

 Disagreements with other schools

-The remainder of Saichō's life was spent in heated debates with notable Hossō figures, particularly Tokuitsu, and maintaining an increasingly strained relationship with Kūkai (from whom he received esoteric initiations) to broaden his understanding of esoteric Buddhism.
-The debates with the Hossō school was primarily centered on the doctrine of the One Vehicle (ekayana) found in the Lotus Sutra which the Hossō school saw as not being an ultimate teaching.
-This was known as the San-Itsu Gon-Jitsu Ronsō (the debate over whether the One-vehicle or Three-vehicles, were the provisional or the real teaching) and it had a great influence on Japanese Buddhism.
+The remainder of Saichō's life was spent in heated debates with notable Yogācārins, particularly Tokuitsu, and maintaining an increasingly strained relationship with Kūkai, from whom he received initiations to broaden his understanding of esoteric Buddhism.
+The debates with Yogācārins were primarily centered on the doctrine of Ekayāna, 'the One School', found in the Lotus Sutra, which the Yogācārins saw as not being an ultimate teaching.
+This was known as the "Ekayāna–Three Vehicle debate" (San-Itsu Gon-Jitsu Ronsō), and it had a great influence on Japanese Buddhism.

-Saichō also studied esoteric Buddhism under Kūkai, the founder of the Shingon school.
-Saichō borrowed esoteric texts from Kūkai for copying and they also exchanged letters for some time.
-However, they eventually had a falling out (in around 816) over their understanding of Buddhist esotericism.
-This was because Saichō attempted to integrate esoteric Buddhism (mikkyo) into his broader Tendai schema, seeing esoteric Buddhism as equal to the Tendai Lotus Sutra teaching.
+Saichō also studied Mikkyō, esoteric practices, under Kūkai, the founder of Shingon Buddhism.
+Saichō borrowed esoteric texts from Kūkai for copying, and they also exchanged letters for some time.
+However, they eventually had a falling out around 816 over their understanding of esotericism.
+This was because Saichō attempted to integrate Mikkyō into his broader Tendai schema, seeing it as equal to the Tendai's Lotus Sutra teaching.
 Saichō would write that Tendai and Mikkyo "interfuse with one another" and that "there should be no such thing as preferring one to the other."
-Meanwhile, Kūkai saw mikkyo as different from and fully superior to kengyo (exoteric Buddhism) and was also concerned that Saichō had not finished his esoteric studies personally under him.
+Kūkai saw Mikkyō as different from and fully superior to exoteric practices (顕教, kengyo) and was concerned that Saichō had not fully finished his Mikkyō training under him.

-Saichō's efforts were also devoted to developing a Mahāyāna ordination platform that required the Bodhisattva Precepts of the Brahmajala Sutra only, and not the pratimokṣa code of the Dharmaguptaka vinaya, which was traditionally used in East Asian Buddhist monasticism.
-Saichō saw the precepts of the small vehicle (hinayana) as no longer being necessary.
-His ideas were attacked by the more traditional Nara schools as well as the Sōgō (the Office of Monastic Affairs) and they were not initially approved by the imperial court.
-Saichō wrote the Kenkairon to respond to their criticisms.
-By the time that Saichō died in 822, his yearly petition was finally granted and the traditional "Four Part Vinaya" (四分律) was replaced by the Tendai Bodhisattva Precepts.
+Saichō's efforts were also devoted to developing a Mahāyāna ordination platform that required the Bodhisattva Precepts of the Brahmajala Sutra only, and not the pratimokṣa of the Dharmaguptaka vinaya, which was traditionally used in East Asian monasticism.
+Saichō saw the precepts of the so-called Hinayana ('Small Vehicle') as no longer necessary for Tendai's ordination platform.
+Despite this, he also argued that vinaya lineages should continue and did not seek to abolish it.
+Nevertheless, he sought to establish a new kind of ordination framework based on his Tendai vision.
+His ideas were attacked as unorthodox by the more traditional Nara schools, as well as the Sōgō (the Office of Monastic Affairs), and they were not initially approved by the Imperial Court.
+Saichō wrote the Kenkairon, "On promoting the Mahāyāna precepts" (顕戒論), to respond to their criticisms.
+By the time that Saichō died in 822, his yearly petition was finally granted, and the traditional "Four-Part Vinaya" (四分律) was replaced by the Tendai Bodhisattva Precepts as the basis for Tendai ordination.

+Saichō's petitions to the court also outlined a more engaged vision for monastic service.
+Monks skilled in physical labor were to be sent to local government offices to build dikes, roads, and schools, while those versed in doctrine and classical Chinese were to establish educational institutions in provincial villages.